dotlang/language/README.md

 new_array = map {$1+1}, my_array;
 new_array = map {$1+1}, my_array;
 ```
-- Everything is passed by reference.
+- Everything is passed by reference but the callee cannot change any of its input arguments.
 You can make a copy using `{}` operator:
 `x : MyType = {x:1, y:2};`
 `y : MyType; y = x{};`
 `y : MyType; y = x{y: 5};`  //clone with modification